hiiamboris/red-spaces-gitlab-mirror/creators.md

 Is done by calling `render` function: `draw-commands: render 'some-space`.

-`render` accepts either:
-- a space name (word!)
-- a face object!
+`render` accepts either a space! or face! object.
+It uses /type facet to find a proper style for it.

 `render` internally calls:
 - space's style function if style is a function, not a block (style function should call `draw` then)
 - space's `draw` function otherwise

-Space's `draw` function must:
+Space's `draw` function (as well as it's style function) must:
 - return a block of draw commands to visualize that space
 - set space's /size facet to a `pair!` value, unless space is infinite
 - set space's /map facet if space contains other spaces ([map syntax described below](#map)); for that it must `render` those spaces, resulting in a tree of `render` calls

-Host face is rendered as `host/draw: render host` if out of order update is required, otherwise it takes care of redrawing itself on *next timer event*.
+Host face is rendered as `host/draw: render host` if out of order update is required, otherwise it takes care of redrawing itself on *next timer event* of the host.

-Space's redraw is the most expensive operation, so it is only done when necessary.
-Necessity is signalled by setting face's `/dirty?` facet to true.
-Usually it is done either by `update` command available to event handlers, or by `invalidate` function that gets called when an imporant facet of a space is changed.

-Internally a cache of rendered blocks is kept for each canvas size.
-When such (still valid) block is available, `render` grabs and returns it and sets `/size` and `/map` facets to cached values corresponding to that canvas.
-Consequently, both map and draw block should be created anew by the `draw` call, and cannot be modified in place.

 `draw` may support the following refinements (if it does, it's style function must also support these and pass through):
 - `/window xy1 [pair! none!] xy2 [pair! none!]` if it makes sense to draw only an area (xy1..xy2) of it.
 E.g. spaces that are likely to occur inside a `scrollable` (list, grid) support it.
 Infinite spaces *must* support it, because one cannot draw an infinite space wholly.
-- `/on canvas [pair! none!]` if space adapts it's size to given canvas (most spaces do).
+- `/on canvas [pair!]` if space adapts it's size to given canvas (most spaces do).
 This is the basis of automated sizing.
 Explained [below](#canvas).

+Space's redraw is the most expensive operation, so it is only done when necessary.
+Host checks if it's assigned space was invalidated to decide if it should render it.
+Render will fetch from cache anything that was not invalidated.

+Another very expensive operation is the drawing itself, that is setting host's /draw facet, even if it's value didn't change.
+So if you have a complex layout that is cached, but some tiny thing that is updated often, you'll pay with big CPU load. [`grid-test4`](tests/grid-test4.red) is an example of that: it only updates the FPS text, but Draw has to redraw everything anew.
+In such cases it will be preferable to have FPS on a separate host face.

 ### Size

 Some spaces have a fixed size (e.g. `rectangle`'s size is controlled by the owner).\
 Most other spaces however set their own size, adapting it to the given `canvas` size within range allowed by `limits` facet.

-`size` can be `none` before the first call to `draw` or for infinite spaces.
+`size` can be `0x0` before the first call to `draw`, and `none` for infinite spaces.

 Since `size` is set by `draw`, it is quite volatile and represents *space's size on the last rendered frame in a given canvas*.
 New frame - new size.
 Moreover, often to render a single frame, a series of canvas sizes is given to the `draw` before the optimal final size is found.
-Layout can be moving, resizing, rotating, distorting, but between two frames size is a constant.
+Layout can be moving, resizing, rotating, distorting, but between two frames (two `render` calls) size is a constant.

 ### Canvas

-Is an argument to `draw` function of spaces and to their style function, which is passed if these functions support `/on canvas [pair! none!]` refinement.
+Is an argument to spaces' `draw` function and to their style function, which is passed if these functions support `/on canvas [pair!]` refinement.
 To properly handle resizing one must understand how to interpret it.

 `canvas` is best understood as the *amount of free space inside the parent*.
-Colored `box` space can be used to visualize it, as it tries to fill all of it.
+Colored `box` space can be used to visualize it, as it tries to fill all of it's canvas.

 It's a bit more complicated though, as required for proper handling of flow layouts (`paragraph`, `tube`).
 Each axis of the canvas can have the following values: